matteobin/fondomerende/README.md

 ## Requirements
 1. Any web server that supports [PHP](https://www.php.net/) ([nginx](https://nginx.org/) is recommended for clean URLs).
 2. [MariaDB](https://mariadb.org/) or [MySQL](https://www.mysql.com/).
-3. [APCu](https://www.php.net/manual/en/book.apcu.php), if you would like to have cached CSS, translations and images (optional).
+3. [APCu](https://www.php.net/manual/en/book.apcu.php), if you would like to have cached translations and images (optional).

 ## Installation
 1. Clone the repository and configure your webserver to expose just the [public directory](public).
 If you use nginx take a look at [nginx.conf.sample](nginx.conf.sample).